-- (17) % Change in "Gross Revenues" "Gross Revenues" means all revenues attributable to all entities within Carey Electric for the specified period.
+(13) % Change in "Gross Revenues" - "Gross Revenues" means all revenues attributable to all entities within Carey Electric for the specified period.
 Gross revenues of any new division or any acquired business will be excluded from the definition of "Gross Revenues" until such new business has been a part of Carey Electric for at least 24 months.
 In addition, the gross revenues from any business that is sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "Gross Revenues" for the fiscal year in which it is being calculated and any comparison year utilized in calculating the percentage change in gross revenues.
-Carey Electric's "% change in Gross Revenues" is subject to a collar of (plus or minus) 5%. - (18) The Distribution from Carey reset for the first time on January 1, 2022.
-Therefore, there was no estimated change to the performance metric based on 2020 financial results.
+Carey Electric's "% change in Gross Revenues" is subject to a collar of (plus or minus) 5%.

-- (19) % Change in "Gross Profit" "Gross Profit" means all revenue of the D&M Group for a specified period, determined on a consolidated basis under GAAP, less cost of goods sold.
-To calculate any annual adjustment to any class of Preferred Distribution: (i) if a D&M Group entity acquires any business line, entity, division, service, product offering or business assets from an Independent Third Party, whether by Equity Interest purchase, asset purchase or license, consolidation, merger, reorganization or otherwise (each, an "Acquired Business"), no gross profit attributable to the Acquired Business will be included in the calculation of "Gross Profit" until the first fiscal year that begins 12 months after the effective date of the D&M Group entity's acquisition of the Acquired Business (for greater certainty, including an Acquired Business' attributable gross profit in Gross Profit for a fiscal year will require that the gross profit attributable to the Acquired Business for the immediately preceding fiscal year be included in the comparison period for purposes of the calculation of any annual adjustment, except as otherwise provided in this definition); and (ii) if any D&M Group business line, entity, office, division, service or product offering is terminated, closed or liquidated, or sold, transferred or otherwise assigned to an Independent Third Party after the Preferred Unit Original Issue Date (each, a "Terminated Business"), the gross profit attributable to the Terminated Business will be excluded from Gross Profit for both the fiscal year in which the Terminated Business is terminated, closed, liquidated, sold, transferred or otherwise assigned and the immediately preceding fiscal year.
-D&M's "% change in Gross Profit" is subject to a collar of (plus or minus) 7%. - (20) The Distribution from D&M will reset for the first time on January 1, 2023.
-Therefore, there was no estimated change to the performance metric based on 2020 or 2021 financial results or an ECR disclosed for their fiscal 2020 as the transaction closed in 2021.
+- (14) % Change in "Gross Profit" "Gross Profit" means all revenue of the D&M Group for a specified period, determined on a consolidated basis under GAAP, less cost of goods sold.
+To calculate any annual adjustment to any class of Preferred Distribution: (i) if a D&M Group entity acquires any business line, entity, division, service, product offering or business assets from an independent third party, whether by equity interest purchase, asset purchase or license, consolidation, merger, reorganization or otherwise (each, an "Acquired Business"), no gross profit attributable to the Acquired Business will be included in the calculation of "Gross Profit" until the first fiscal year that begins 12 months after the effective date of the D&M Group entity's acquisition of the Acquired Business (for greater certainty, including an Acquired Business' attributable gross profit in Gross Profit for a fiscal year will require that the gross profit attributable to the Acquired Business for the immediately preceding fiscal year be included in the comparison period for purposes of the calculation of any annual adjustment, except as otherwise provided in this definition); and (ii) if any D&M Group business line, entity, office, division, service or product offering is terminated, closed or liquidated, or sold, transferred or otherwise assigned to an independent third party after the closing date (each, a "Terminated Business"), the gross profit attributable to the Terminated Business will be excluded from Gross Profit for both the fiscal year in which the Terminated Business is terminated, closed, liquidated, sold, transferred or otherwise assigned and the immediately preceding fiscal year.
+D&M's "% change in Gross Profit" is subject to a collar of (plus or minus) 7%. - (15) The Current Annual Distributions for 2024 includes the expected Distributions to be received in fiscal 2024 from Alaris' incremental preferred equity investment made in February 2024 of \$5.5 million. - (16) At the time of publishing the 2022 AIF, the estimate for the "Annual % Change in Performance Metric" for 2022 for D&M was a downwards reset of -2.9%.
+After receiving D&M's audit for the fiscal year ended December 31, 2022, the "Annual % Change in Performance Metric" came in at -3.2%, a slight change due to audit adjustments. - (17) The Distribution from D&M reset for the first time beginning in 2023.
+Therefore, there was no estimated change to the performance metric based on 2021 financial results.